-(Research postgraduates can also take courses offered as part of the Sociology MA programmes.
-If you take an MA module for PhD credit, you will typically be required to submit a more significant piece of assessment work than MA students.)
+Research postgraduates can also take courses offered as part of the Sociology MA programmes.
+If you take an MA module for PhD credit, you will typically be required to submit a more significant piece of assessment work than MA students.
+However the Sociology Master's programmes are not running in 2023-24.